sash2501/Blog/_posts/2020-01-21-my-first-conference.md

 So, the day started with a talk about by Rituka Patwal,a GSOC student, who had worked with plasma mobile developers.
 She talked about digital security and Plasma Mobile's approach to solve or rather prevent it. <br>
 Anupam Basak talked about the ongoing work on the MAUI project.
 He explained the use of the MAUIkit and the MAUI application.
 He also demonstrated the working of the application from his system.
 I found the project really cool.
 It has amazing graphics and user friendly file management system.<br>
 Adriaan then gave a short talk on some of the major KDE Frameworks, their uses and importance in KDE applications.
-He later on gave a detailed talk on the one of the KDE Frameworks - the KMacroExpander.
+He later gave a detailed talk on one of the KDE Frameworks - the KMacroExpander.
 This framework is very handy in using macros in large code bases.<br>
 After his talk, I, along with four other SoK students went on to talk about our respective projects.
 It was interesting to hear about their journey with contributing to KDE.<br>
 Finally the conference ended with a workshop on how to resolve cmake and make errors and how to build a kirigami application.<br>
 ![topview]({{ "assets/img/kdeconf/topview.jpg" | relative_url }})